 In generally, you should address any concerns and ask any questions that you have about your responsibilities ahead of time.

-Your first responsibility as executor is to submit the will to probate.
+Your first responsibility is to submit the Will to probate.
 (You cannot sell assets, pay debts, or distribute assets to beneficiaries until the probate process is complete.)
-To begin the probate process, you should go to the Court (Probate Court or Surrogate Court) and file the will.
+To begin the probate process, you should go to the Court (Probate Court or Surrogate Court) and file the Will.
 You may do this yourself you or may have an attorney do this on your behalf.
-If the court determines that the will is valid (that it was created by the person who you claim created it), the court will give legal documents called either Letters Testamentary or Letters of Administration.
-These documents will authorize you, as the executor, to begin the process of settling the estate.
+If the court determines that the Will is valid (that it was created by the person who you claim created it), the court will give legal documents called either Letters Testamentary or Letters of Administration.
+These documents will authorize you to begin the process of settling the estate.

-As the executor, you are required to keep the estate's money separate from your own, so setting up a separate bank account in the name of the estate is necessary to make paying off debts easier.
-Funds of the estate's bank account can be used for payments that need to be made during the process of administering the will, such as ongoing expenses like mortgage and insurance.
+You are required to keep the estate's money separate from your own, so setting up a separate bank account in the name of the estate is necessary to make paying off debts easier.
+Funds of the estate's bank account can be used for payments that need to be made during the process of administering the Will, such as ongoing expenses like mortgage and insurance.

 You should then address the person’s affairs by canceling accounts and credit cards that are still open, and notifying all relevant parties of the death.
 If the person who died was receiving Social Security benefits, the Social Security Administration should be notified.
 You are also responsible for paying the income taxes of the person who died for the last year he or she was alive.

-As executor, you do not have to accomplish all of these tasks alone.
+You do not have to accomplish all of these tasks alone.
 You can hire professionals to help with certain tasks, such as an attorney to help with probate proceedings or an accountant to help with handling financial matters.
-In some cases, provisions may be made in the will to pay for the engagement of these types of professionals.
-If the will did not make arrangements for working with professionals, you may still hire professionals to help you, and the estate can pay for any fees that they may charge.
+In some cases, provisions may be made in the Will to pay for the engagement of these types of professionals.
+If the Will did not make arrangements for working with professionals, you may still hire professionals to help you, and the estate can pay for any fees that they may charge.